mivp/VizNotes/3DVis-and-VR-Workshop-2019.md

 - 3D visualisation is a subset of data visualisation with a long history of use in science for visualising computational research data
 - Virtual reality technology is a new way of engaging with these kinds of visual datasets for both analysis of data and outreach and communication of research data results

+Just like in industry, research data is increasing rapidly in volume, velocity and variety, many researchers now have "big data" problems.
+Visualisation is one aspect of data science that can help comprehend even

 ### At Monash?
 At the Monash Immersive Visualisation Platform (MIVP) https://www.monash.edu/researchinfrastructure/mivp we are more oriented to the 3D vis and scientific vis side of things, but expanding our reach.
 We maintain a number of high end visualisation facilities, including VR (headset and the room-scale CAVE2).